KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/non_resistance_and_flawless_vision.md

 When the search ends, presence remains.

 This is the gift of non-resistance.
-This is the power of immaculate vision.
+This is the power of flawless vision.
 This is the end of suffering—without ending life.